wadelson/civicrm_tools/README.md

 # CiviCRM Tools

-Currently nothing more than a CiviCRM API wrapper for Drupal 8.
+CiviCRM API wrapper for Drupal 8.
+The wrapper is currently being extended by syntactic sugar and REST helpers.

-The code is originally extracted from the
+The API code is originally extracted from the
 [CiviCRM Entity](http://drupal.org/project/civicrm_entity) module.
 It has started as a separation of concern and is subject to evolve by
 - implementing other methods like _clone_, _getTokens_, _getSingle_, ...